temporalio/documentation/kb/how-to-productionize-workflows.md

 - Conceptually complex.
 - Cognitive burden of needing to understand how both the "old" and "new" code paths work.
-- If used indefinitely on the same workflow definition, can lead to a mess of branching.
+- If used indefinitely on the same Workflow Definition, can lead to a mess of branching.